 Wetlands in National Parks

 In the past, wetlands were often regarded as wastelands—sources of mosquitoes, flies and unpleasant odors.
 Most people felt that wetlands were places to be avoided, or better yet, eliminated.
-It was a widely-accepted practice to drain or fill wetlands for other uses, or to use them as dumping grounds.
-As a result, more than half of the wetlands that existed in the U.S. at the time of European settlement have vanished.
+It was a widely accepted practice to drain or fill wetlands for other uses, or to use them as dumping grounds.
+As a result, more than half of the wetlands that existed in the U.S. at the time of European settlement have vanished according to a study published by the U.S. Fish and Wildlife Service in 1990.

-Today, wetlands are known to provide a variety of valuable functions.
+Today, wetlands continue to face a range of challenges, but they are generally recognized as productive and valuable resources.
 They offer critical habitats for fish and wildlife, purify polluted waters, and check the destructive power of floods and storms.
 Wetlands also provide recreational opportunities such as fishing, hunting, photography, and wildlife observation.
-They are fast becoming recognized as productive and valuable public resources.

 Everglades National Park Egret